- UCAS Code: P5C8

 The most successful professionals in today’s media are not only highly skilled in reporting, writing, editing and pitching their material.
 They're also excellent communicators online and offline, and problem-solvers.
 They're innovative and entrepreneurial, bold and curious, open-minded and collaborative.
 These are also some of Strathclyde’s core values, which guide our own teaching, research, and public engagement.

-Choosing Psychology as your second subject, you would be undertaking a 5-star course as rated by QS.
 Our main focus in psychology is the study of human behaviour.
 Studying with us, you'll look at conditions of behaviour – how we learn, remember, co-ordinate our actions and interact with others – and the reasons for differences between individuals, such as personality or intelligence.
 Due to the popularity of the course, performance-related criteria are in place to manage entry into Honours (Year 4); this means the numbers admitted to Years 2 and 3 of the course are limited and dependent on performance.